1feres1/pynmranalysis/README.md

 ### statistical analysis
 #### PCA
-A pickle file containing 1H-NMR spectra for 64 serum samples of patients with two groups of disgstive diseases bliary/Pancreatic Disease and Intestinal Diseases is located in digestive_disease_data.pkl in the exemple folder of this repository (see acknowledgment below)
+A pickle file containing 1H-NMR spectra for 64 serum samples of patients with two groups of disgstive diseases bliary/Pancreatic Disease and Intestinal Diseases is located in digestive_disease_data.pkl in the exemple folder of this repository

 ```python
 # import